webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Hurl-Flame.md

 - Ability/Cost/2
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Hurl Flame
+>2  Intellect

 While your Shroud of Flame is active, you can reach into your halo and hurl a handful of fire at a target.
 This is a ranged attack with short range that deals 4 points of fire damage.
 Action.